switchupcb/disgo/_contribution/concepts/REQUESTS.md

 ### What is a Request Timeout?

+You can set a bot's request timeout from the `Client.Config.Request.Timeout` field _(default: 1s)_.

 A request timeout represents the amount of time a request will wait for a response (from Discord).
-You can set a bot's request timeout from the `Client.Config.Request.Timeout` field _(default: 1s)_.

 ```go
 bot.Config.Request.Timeout = time.Second * 15
 ```

 _`fasthttp.ErrTimeout` is returned from timed out requests._

 ## What is a Rate Limit?

 Servers use rate limits to prevent spam, abuse, and service overload.

 A rate limit defines the speed at which a server can handle requests _(in requests per second)_.

-While there are many rate limit strategies a server may employ, [Google Architecture Rate Limiting Strategies](https://cloud.google.com/architecture/rate-limiting-strategies-techniques#techniques-enforcing-rate-limits) explains the most common cases.
+There are many rate limit strategies a server may employ: [Google Architecture Rate Limiting Strategies](https://cloud.google.com/architecture/rate-limiting-strategies-techniques#techniques-enforcing-rate-limits) explains the most common cases.

 Discord enforces multiple rate limit strategies depending on the data sent to the server.

 The Discord rate limit strategies for requests include:
 - [Global (Requests)](https://discord.com/developers/docs/topics/rate-limits#global-rate-limit)